pytorch/text/examples/data_pipeline/README.md

 Legacy Torchtext with a batch of data | 5.192 | N/A | N/A
 Legacy FastText pretrained word vectors | 22.947 | N/A | N/A
 Experimental FastText pretrained word vectors | 11.949 | 18.100 | 14.058

+Please note that these numbers are for our development reference only.